Jollywatt/typst-fletcher/src/node.typ

 ///   )
 ///   ```)
 ///
+///   Defaults to #the-param[diagram][node-inset].
+///
-/// - outset (length, auto): Margin between the node's bounds to the anchor
+/// - outset (length): Margin between the node's bounds to the anchor
 ///   points for connecting edges.
 ///
 ///   This does not affect node layout, only how closely edges connect to the